- How to take bookings using Gravity Forms

 If you organize events or offer services, you might consider adding Gravity Forms booking features to your WordPress website.
 It’s a quick, convenient, and extensible way to create an online appointment or booking page.

-The key benefit of using Gravity Forms to take appointments, bookings, and online registrations is that you don’t have to use a dedicated booking WordPress plugin which may require significant setup.
-It’s incredibly easy to use and you can set up Gravity Forms booking on your website in a few simple steps.
+The key benefit of using Gravity Forms to take appointments, bookings, and online registrations is that you don’t have to use a dedicated WordPress bookings plugin which may require significant additional setup and cause compatibility issues with other plugins on your site.
+Gravity Forms lets you simply schedule appointments entirely within the framework of your existing forms.
+It’s incredibly easy to use, and you can set up Gravity Forms’ booking functionality on your website in a few simple steps.

-In addition to this, it simplifies the process of facilitating bookings and taking reservations online.
-This is ideal for event managers and small business owners that are looking for an easy way to allow clients and attendees to make appointments.
+In addition to this, it simplifies the process of facilitating bookings and taking reservations online from the point of view of the user.
+This is ideal for event managers and small business owners that are looking for an easy way to allow clients and attendees to make appointments and send email notifications to users when they make new appointments.
 Plus, you can pair it up with Gravity Perks – GF Conditional Logic Dates and GF eCommerce Fields – for even more extensibility which WordPress plugins like the Ninja Forms plugin and Contact Form 7 plugin don’t offer.

-With the current global COVID-19 pandemic, many businesses are looking for online appointment booking options.
+After the fallout from the COVID-19 pandemic, many businesses are looking for online appointment scheduling options.
 Setting up a Gravity Forms booking page is perfect for local gyms, restaurant reservations, private doctor’s practices, and art classes.